Umuzi-org/ACN-syllabus/content/topics/clean-code/python/_index.md

 Python is about whitespace and if you are working on a team then your whitespace better line up otherwise you'll just make errors.

-If you are running VSCode then set it up so that whenever you hit the Tab key it makes 4 spaces.
+If you are running VSCode, then set it up so that whenever you hit the Tab key it makes 4 spaces.

 Your code should always use 4 spaces to indent: